miogasuki/PotatoVN/project-info-galgamemanager.md

     *   `ScanResultRowStyleSelector.cs`: A `StyleSelector` used in `ScanResultPage.xaml` to apply different row background colors in the `ListView` based on the `ScanResultType` of each `PathScanResultItem`.
 *   **`Enums/`**: Defines enumeration types used throughout the client application for representing sets of named constants (e.g., game status, filter types, page identifiers).
     *   `KeyValues.cs`: Contains constant strings for settings keys.
 Keys like `MagpieTotalSwitch`, `MagpiePath`, `MagpieHotkeys`, `AlwaysEnableMagpie`, and the new `AlwaysMuteInBackground` (for globally overriding per-game background mute settings) are defined here.
 The `CustomTextFileExtensions` key has also been added.
     *   `Enums/PotatoVN/PvnUploadProperties.cs`: Defines the `PvnUploadProperties` flags enum used to control which parts of a `Galgame` object are synchronized with the server.
+Includes `HeaderImageLoc` for header image synchronization.
+    *   **Synchronization Settings Pattern**: The application follows a consistent pattern for implementing sync toggle settings:
+        *   Settings keys are defined in `KeyValues.cs` with descriptive names (e.g., `SyncStaff`, `SyncGameCharacters`, `SyncHeaderImage`)
+        *   Default values (typically `true`) are added to `LocalSettingsService.cs` in the `TryGetDefaultValue` method
+        *   ViewModel properties are created in `AccountViewModel.cs` with corresponding change handlers that save to settings
+        *   UI toggle switches are added to `AccountPage.xaml` using `SettingToggleSwitch` controls with localized `x:Uid` attributes
+        *   Localization strings are managed via `resw_tool.py` script for title and description text
+        *   Sync logic in background tasks (e.g., `PvnSyncTask.cs`, `GetHeaderFromRssTask.cs`) checks these settings before performing uploads
 *   **`Styles/`**: May contain XAML resource dictionaries defining common styles and templates for UI controls, ensuring a consistent look and feel. (e.g., `Resource.xaml`)
 *   **`Usings.cs`**: Often used in newer C# projects for global using directives to reduce boilerplate in individual files.